George Sherman | The Tulsa Kid

 The Heroine: A Woman Detective

-The heroine of this film is a genuine sleuth.
+The heroine of Mystery Broadcast is a genuine sleuth.
 She gets a boyfriend,

 and he winds up tagging along on her case, but he is there mainly